LordFoom/rutudu/README.md

 * to be implemented: a ctrl+delete that also includes children

 ### Persistence
-* s to save as sqlite file
+* s to save to sqlite file
+* shift+S to 'save as...'
 * o to load (up/down to select, press right/enter/ctrl+n to open)
 * It's a sqlite file so now you have the data in a db, maybe that's cool for you.